-New research shows that chemical companies already have people who can help them to reduce their emissions faster.
+New research shows that chemical companies already have people who can help them to reduce their greenhouse gas (GHG) emissions faster.
 But can the businesses get this crucial team up to speed?

-The chemical industry is taking steps to reduce its greenhouse gas (GHG) emissions.
+The chemical industry is taking steps to reduce its GHG emissions.
 But new research by Maersk and FT Longitude shows they could go further by working more closely – and assertively – with suppliers.
-The survey of 500 chemical businesses worldwide shows that most of the chemical industry’s GHG emissions come from its indirect activities: on average, 63% of these businesses’ total greenhouse gas emissions fall into this category, which is known as scope 3.
+The survey of 500 chemical businesses worldwide shows that most of the chemical industry’s GHG emissions come from its indirect activities: on average, 63% of these businesses’ total GHG emissions fall into this category, which is known as Scope 3.
 This includes emissions generated indirectly in logistics, transportation, and warehousing.
-By including scope 3 the chemical industry can increase the overall supply chain decarbonisation, going beyond the operational/direct savings from action on scope 1 and 2 emissions.
+By including Scope 3, the chemical industry can go beyond the operational/direct savings from action on Scope 1 and 2 emissions.
 And to do that it will need to work much more closely with suppliers such as logistics services providers.

 Chemical industry GHG emissions: is procurement doing enough?